 Does Brebeuf offer before/after school care?
 Does Brebeuf offer afterschool activities?

 Being a high school, we do not offer formal before/after care.
-However, students are welcome to arrive as early as 7:30 a.m. and students often stay after school to utilize various study spaces for homework, club meetings and socializing.
-Sports teams hold practices both prior to and following the school day (depending on the sport), and we have numerous student-led clubs and activities that meet during non-instruction hours, as well.
+However, students are welcome to arrive as early as 7:30 a.m.
+Additionally, students often stay after school to utilize various study spaces for homework, club meetings and socializing.
+Sports teams hold practices both prior to and following the school day (depending on the sport), and we have numerous student-led clubs and activities that meet during non-instruction hours.

 Is there a uniform or dress code?